open-telemetry/opentelemetry-ruby/README.md

 ## Contrib Repository

 The contrib repository contains instrumentation libraries for many popular Ruby gems, including Rails, Rack, Sinatra, and others, so you can start using OpenTelemetry with minimal changes to your application.
-See the instrumentation [README][contrib-repo] for more details.
+See the [contrib README][contrib-repo] for more details.

 ## Versioning